 Ever wonder how to read to small children?
 The other day I was at a friend’s house and she was reading to her daughter.
 Her two-year-old was NOT interested.
 But to be honest, my friend was not being very engaging.
 How are we supposed to teach children to be lifelong readers if we’re not making it enjoyable?
 Reading to small children can be a huge challenge.
 Is it even worth it?
 YES!
 Parents should read to their children every day, no matter how young, if possible.
 This is the best way to encourage your child to be a reader, writer, and learner.
 It is also a wonderful way to introduce a young person to the world of literature, which can bring them lifelong pleasure.

 How you read with your children is important.
 There are particular ways to enhance the experience.
-Here five tips for reading effectively with young children.
+Here are five tips for reading effectively with young children.

-- Allow relevant interruptions by the child.
 If your child interrupts the reading to ask a question or make a comment about the story, don’t be annoyed.
 This shows that the child is engaged.
 In fact, active listening is better than passively experiencing a book.

-- Interrupt your own reading when there’s an educational opportunity.
+Interrupt your own reading when there’s an educational opportunity.
 If you notice that your child seems confused by a word or expression, or if something in the story requires clarification, don’t hesitate to stop and explain.
 Your objective isn’t to get through the book as quickly as possible.
 Instead, the goal is to have an educational and fun reading experience.

-- After getting to the end, talk about the book.
+After getting to the end, talk about the book.
 When you have finished reading the last page of a book, don’t immediately stand up and walk away.
 The child will still be immersed in the story and may need to talk about it.
 So let the child speak, or ask them pertinent questions.
 This is the time to allow your child to explore all the dimensions of a story and absorb its meanings.